artulidis/webstream-containerized/README.md

 3. Postgres: The database server stores and retrieves data from the database.

-4. Redis: The in-memory database server is used as a message broker to send messages accross channel layers.
+4. Redis: The in-memory database server is used as a message broker to send messages across channel layers.

 5. Celery: The distributed task queue is used to process asynchronous tasks, such as starting live streams.